-- Project completion date will depend on the availability of funds. - Economic Development along the corridor could require design changes. - Potential changes in design standards and utility relocation plans could affect schedule and budget.
+- Project completion date will depend on the availability of funds. - Concurrent utility relocation may be necessary. - Changes in design standards could affect schedule and budget. - New development along the corridor.

-- Total funding Expended: \$ 26M - Inflation escalation (4%) is to 2016, approximate midpoint of construction. - Construction funds has not been identified for this project
+- Total funding Expended: \$ 28M - Inflation escalation (4%) is to 2013, approximate midpoint of construction. - Construction funds have not been identified for this project.

-% Design Complete 0 50 100 July 1, 2008 WEVADA DOT % ROW Complete 0 50 100 Q DO1
+% Design Complete 0 50 100 January 2009 NEVADA DOT % ROW Complete 0 50 100 Gariaary 2000 V BO1